naninovel/docs/docs/en/guide/voicing.md

 # Voicing

 To expose voice clips to the engine, store them under `Resources/Naninovel/Voice` folder (can be changed in audio configuration under `Loader` foldout).
-You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
+You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in scenario scripts.
 Eg, voice audio clip stored as `Resources/Naninovel/Voice/Intro/Day/25.wav` can be referenced in scripts as `Intro/Day/25`.

 It's also possible to use [addressable asset system](/guide/resource-providers#manual-assignment) to manually expose the resources; consult the guide for more info.